-Referral by your network provider and prior authorization from our plan may be required for diabetes self-management training.
+Referral by your network provider and prior authorization from our plan may be required for diabetes selfmanagement training.

-diabetes self-management training preventive benefit.
+beneficiaries eligible for the diabetes self-management training preventive benefit.

 However, copayment may apply if an office visit/ consultation occurs at the time of the diabetes training.